1-5-69

 Tarantura2000's title debuts the second audience source.
 It unfortunately has several micro cut/repeats throughout.

 TCOLZ's disc two is from the second audience source.
 It does not have the micro cut/repeats found in Tarantura2000.
 However, TCOLZ has a different situation around three of them.
-There's a little squeak that can be hear from one channel to the next.
+There's a little squeak that can be heard from one channel to the next.
 It's very silent, but it can't be denied.
 Still, it's much better than the annoying micro cut/repeats.
 TCOLZ's sound is similar to Tarantura2000's, but not as amplified.

 10-10-69, emcee/deejay included